RISK OF LOWER LIQUIDITY

 Catastrophic Disruption at Lime’s Office

 The Company’s response to a catastrophic disruption at our Office will depend on the extent of the damage.
-In the event of a total loss of Lime’s Office, control of the Lime Trading System will be shifted to the DRS.
-To the extent that the DRS is not able to assume the data-processing duties of Lime’s main office, we will coordinate with our clearing firm to permit customers to close out open positions.
+In the event of a total loss of Lime’s Office, the Firm is able to shift various data processing and service duties to alternative offices of Lime.
+We also will coordinate with our clearing firms to permit customers to close out open positions.
 In addition, as communications permit, we will inform our customers what alternatives they have to send their orders to us.

 City-Wide, Regional or Other Disruption that Temporarily Limits Access and/or the Functioning of the Lime Office

-The disaster recovery site is in a geographically separate location and is intended to be able to assume the functions of our main data center in the event that it is incapacitated for any reason.
-We are continually devoting substantial resources to the enhancement of our disaster preparedness and business continuity planning.
-Please contact Lime at (212) 824-5000 for further details about the disaster recovery center’s capabilities.
+The Waltham office is in a geographically separate region and is intended to be able to assume most functions of our other locations when dealing with the Lime trading system and related activities in the event of a disruption in the Main or other offices.
+Please contact Lime at (212) 824-5000 for further details about these capabilities.
 Lime’s Business Continuity Plan, including this disclosure, will be amended to reflect new capabilities and enhancements.

 There are innumerable potential causes of a business disruption, and the events that cause them may vary significantly in nature, size, scope, severity, duration and geographic location, and will result in distinct degrees of harm to human life; firm assets; the banks, exchanges, securities firms and ECNs with which the firm conducts business; and local, regional and national systems infrastructure (e.g., telecommunications, Internet connectivity, power generation and transportation) that could affect Lime’s recovery in a variety of ways.
 Lime reserves the right to flexibly respond to business disruptions in a situation-specific manner which the Company deems appropriate.